sighthoundinc/services/README.md

 AMQP broker.
 If the device operates in a standalone mode, must be enabled.
 If external AMQP broker is used, SIO and MCP configuration must be adjusted
 #### core

+Core sighthound service that creates the `core_sighthound` docker network.
 ### Configuration

 First create the data dirs